Home Equity Loan Rates in Kansas (January 2025)

 Compare lenders

 Lenders may offer different APRs for the same loan amount and credit profile.
-Academy Bank, N.A. has an average APR of 6.8%, while CommunityAmerica Credit Union provides 9.8%.
-Comparing home equity loan lenders in Kansas can help you find better rates.
+For instance, Academy Bank, N.A. advertises an average of 6.8%, while CommunityAmerica Credit Union's is 8.8%.
+Comparing different home equity loan lenders in Kansas can help you find better rates.

 house2 icon